W-Aditya/Zero-to-Full-Stack-Web-Developer/README.md

-Here's a refined version of your GitHub repository README file, with additional sections on why to pursue full-stack development and its advantages, keeping the roadmap and project ideas integrated without separating by study level.

----

 # Full Stack Web Developer Roadmap

 This roadmap provides a comprehensive guide to help you become a full-stack web developer, covering everything from the basics of web development to advanced full-stack projects.
 Each section includes essential topics, tutorials, and project ideas to help you gain proficiency at every stage.

----

 ## 🚀 Why Full Stack Web Development?